Personal Development

 Killowen Primary School encourage children to participate in a variety of musical opportunities.
 Our school choir supports local events.
 Tuition is offered by EA peripetic staff and children have the opportunity to enter music board examinations as they progress.

-We offer children singing, speech and drama, piano, guitar, violin and ukele lessons.
+We offer children singing, speech and drama, piano, guitar, violin and lessons.
+Louise also helps our classes learn tin whistle!

 The dramatic arts are developed within class as part of the normal curriculum and through participation in assemblies and school musicals.